martinrotter/rssguard/resources/docs/Downloads.md

  * `<platform>` = `win32` (This is the target platform which the application can run on.),
  * `<fileformat>` = `exe` (This is self-explanatory.).

-Note that same file naming scheme is used for auto-generated builds for Linux and Mac OS.
+Note that same file naming scheme for development builds might be little different.
+Specifically, `<version>` field is omitted.